open-fpga-nvm/open-fpga-nvm.github.io/000-Home.md

   1. Speed-test Mode

-This wiki is full step by step tour, so that one can easily mimic this to build their own FPGA scheme, as a memory-controller either to characterize NVM or build any new NVM-system.
+This wiki is a full step by step tour, so that one can easily mimic this to build their own FPGA scheme, as a memory-controller either to characterize NVM or build any new NVM-system.
 This will also help in directing many FPGA based IC test and building any FPGA based prototype.

 _If you feel that **OpenNVM** was helpful for your research, we would sincerely appreciate if you [cite our work] (/acknowledgement/#Citation) published in ICCD'2015._